HIKING TOUR · SELF-GUIDED

 Essential read: our Best time to hike in Slovenia blog post.

 You’ll stay in hand-picked nice and clean 3 and 4* accommodation, in double or single rooms (surcharge) with en-suite bathroom.
-When staying in the mountain hut, you can have your private room for 2-4 people, but you will share the washroom with a few other hikers.
+When staying in the mountain hut, you can have your private room for 2-6 people (if available!), but you will share the washroom with a few other hikers.

 Slotrips founder, trip designer & guide